-I am currently involved with six women and a little girl: Tosca, Butterfly, Turandot, Letty Mason, Cordelia, Hester Prynne and her daughter Pearl.
-I am re-imagining and transforming their roles as heroines, writing strong roles for strong women in new operas and new endings to existing operas.
+For the past six years I have been involved with seven women and a little girl: Tosca, Butterfly, Turandot, Lucretia, Cordelia, Letty Mason, and finally Hester Prynne and her daughter Pearl.
+My aim has been to re-imagine and transform their roles as heroines, to write strong roles for strong women in new operas and new endings to existing operas.

-I began the work of re-imagining and transforming while I was a Fellow at the Bunting (now Radcliffe) Institute at Harvard University in the mid-nineties, and in 2015, while a Visiting Artist at the American Academy in Rome, I began it anew.
-In between, I co-founded Sage Search Partners, an executive search firm specializing in higher education.
+I began this work while I was a Fellow at the Bunting (now Radcliffe) Institute at Harvard University in the mid-nineties.
+And in 2015, as a Visiting Artist at the American Academy in Rome, to which I have since returned, I took it up again.

-My interest in retelling dates back to my graduate days at Harvard, where, under the direction of Hilary Putnam, I wrote and published a philosophy dissertation on Freud’s theory of mind, and to my own psychoanalysis, where I first discovered the empowering role of retelling.
+My interest in retelling--all of my work is inspired by existing sources--dates to my graduate student days at Harvard, where, under the direction of Hilary Putnam, I wrote and published a philosophy dissertation on Freud’s theory of mind.
+Earlier still, it relates to the liberating power of the telling and retelling I did in my own psychoanalysis.

 My interest in music goes as far back as I can remember.
 I always played the piano.
-Later I fell in love with Bach and started playing the harpsichord I studied music and philosophy as an undergraduate at UCLA.
+Then I fell in love with Bach and learned to play the harpsichord.
+I studied music and philosophy as an undergraduate at UCLA.
 After graduate school, I turned my attention from Freud to the philosophy of music.
-I taught and wrote philosophy in the mid-nineties.
-Some of my papers are collected here.

 Thomas Schultheiss, photography

 I am busy working on several projects and will have more news soon.
 Stay tuned!